Public-Health-Scotland/R-Resources/using SMRA with R.md

 dbListTables(conn = smra_connection, schema = "<USERNAME>")
 ```

-NB It is of course possible to extract information based on a personal table containing other fields in addition to `LINK_NO` to further refine the selection, perhaps years of interest in combination with `LINK_NO`.
+**NB.** It is possible to extract information based on a personal table containing other fields in addition to `LINK_NO` to further refine the selection, perhaps years of interest in combination with `LINK_NO`.

-  6. Important note on uploading dates
+  6. Important note on uploading dates.

 Uploading dates from R to SMRA is a little complicated, you will need to do some formatting in SQL.
 Before uploading, you first need to convert the dates in the cohort file to a numeric field in `CCYYMMDD` format.
 You will then need to alter the type of the SMR dates to the same numeric format during the extraction.